 - Term: 1 – 5 years

-An SBA loan isn’t issued by the Small Business Association (a government agency dedicated to assisting small businesses) – instead, the SBA acts as a partial guarantor for a loan provided by a traditional bank or credit union.
-Because the SBA guarantees they’ll pay part of the loan should the business default, banks are more willing to loan to businesses that would otherwise be deemed as too much of a risk to lend to.
+An SBA (Small Business Administration) loan is when the SBA acts as a partial guarantor for a loan provided by a traditional bank or credit union.
+The SBA is a government agency dedicated to assisting small businesses.
+And because the SBA guarantees they’ll pay part of the loan if the business defaults on the payments, banks are more willing to loan to businesses that would otherwise be deemed too high a risk to lend to.

 - Amount: <$10,000 to $5,000,000